-In \cite{Dinh_Sibony_density}, it is shown that when $X$ is K\"ahler and $\supp T \cap V$ is compact, tangent currents always exist and are independent of the choice of admissible maps $\tau_j$.
-In this case, our definition coincides with the one in \cite{Dinh_Sibony_density}.
-However, tangent currents depend in general of the sequence $(\lambda_n)$.
-The existence of tangent currents in the local setting is a more delicate matter and we have to prove it in our particular setting.
-However, if such currents exist, they are still independent of admissible maps.
+As in the compact setting, tangent currents depend in general on the sequence $(\lambda_k)_{k \geq 1}$.
+The existence of tangent currents in the local setting is a more delicate matter and we have to prove it in our particular situation.
+However, if such currents exist, they are still independent of the choice of admissible maps.

 \begin{lemma}\cite[Proposition 2.5]{Viet_Lucas} Let $\tau: U \to NV$ be a holomorphic admissible map.
-Assume that there is a sequence $(\lambda_n)_{n \geq 1}$ tending to $\infty$ such that $ (A_{\lambda_n})_* \tau_* T$ converges to some current $R$ on $\pi^{-1}(U \cap V)$.
+Assume that there is a sequence $(\lambda_k)_{k \geq 1}$ tending to $\infty$ such that $ (A_{\lambda_k})_* \tau_* T$ converges to some current $R$ on $\pi^{-1}(U \cap V)$.
 Then, for any other admissible map $\tau': U' \to NV$, we have

 on $\pi^{-1}(U \cap U' \cap V).$ \end{lemma}